PGNetHun/T-Watch-2020-Connect/README.md

 ## Host in GitHub Pages

 Repository is configured to automatically deploy to GitHub Pages.\
-The build output from which the deployment is done is stored in `gh-pages` branch.
+The build output from which the deployment is done is stored in `gh-pages` branch.\

-(Example of hosting React app in GitHub Pages: <https://github.com/gitname/react-gh-pages>)
+Example of hosting a React app in GitHub Pages: <https://github.com/gitname/react-gh-pages>